Lifeworks Global

 Transforming the soil

 Microbial science is revolutionising farming.
-Research has shown that natural preparations made with readily available materials can transform soil health, boost crop yields and strengthen plants’ resistance to disease and pests.
+Research has shown that natural microbial preparations made with readily available materials can transform soil health, boost crop yields, strengthen plants’ resistance to disease and pests, and increase the carbon carrying capacity of the soil.
+Read our evidence summary here

 Transforming the soil through microbial science